 Hyphens have a very important role to play in Portuguese: they are used to append unstressed object pronouns to the verbs they are associated with when the syntax of the sentence requires the pronoun to be placed after the verb form (e.g. sentem-se, por favor).
 In Brazilian Portuguese, this is something that mostly occurs in more formal and literary style, except in the case of the special forms of the third person pronouns when appended to infinitives (-lo, -la, -los, -las) which are also used in neutral and more informal registers.
 But in addition to this most important function, hyphens are also used after prefixes in certain circumstances (e.g. recém-nascido, micro-ondas etc.) as well as to link individual words that go together to form a single semantic unit (e.g. grão-de-bico ‘chickpeas’, bom-senso ‘common sense’ etc.).
 The use of hyphens in these last two cases is subject to a set of hard and fast rules laid down by the Brazilian Academy of Letters in Brazil and the Lisbon Academy of Sciences in Portugal.
 These rules must be memorized by millions of school students and candidates in public service selection tests.
 Changing the rules, as happened in the 2009 spelling reform, would only be desirable if it were to make them simpler and easier to implement, but unfortunately that was not the case.

 The manifesto cites a few of the resulting inconsistencies, such as guarda-chuva vs. mandachuva, but there are many more.
 For example, why did the word paraquedas lose its hyphen in the reform, but para-brisa, para-choque and para-lama didn’t?
 The reform did away with hyphens in three-word compounds except those used as names of plants and animals.
 So bico de papagaio referring to the medical condition known as a bone spur is now spelt without hyphens, while bico-de-papagaio, the Portuguese name for the plant poinsettia, retains them.
 This rule is reasonably logical and would be easy enough to apply were it not for the fact that the reform allows for “exceptions consecrated by usage, such as água-de-colônia, arco-da-velha, cor-de-rosa, mais-que-perfeito, pé-de-meia, ao deus-dará, à queima-roupa.”
 Isn’t that a highly subjective criterion?
 And weren’t all three-word compounds previously spelt with hyphens “consecrated by usage”?
+It’s also unclear in the wording of the reform whether this is a finite list of exceptions, or merely a selection, as “such as” would suggest.
 More to the point: if you lay down a rule and then allow exceptions based on no objective criteria, how is the language user to apply the rule with any certainty?

 Some months before the 2009 reform was introduced, I was asked by the British publisher Collins to update the spelling in their range of English-Portuguese dictionaries (Gem, Escolar and Prático) which I had been in charge of creating in the late 1980s.
 This job turned out to be something of a nightmare as, although implementation of the reform was imminent, the Academia Brasileira de Letras had not yet published an updated version of its Vocabulário Ortográfico da Língua Portuguesa (VOLP), the reference list of how every single word in Portuguese should be spelt.
 (Every single word?
 No, of course not!
 It can’t possibly keep up with the rate at which new words are coined in the language, making it a rather futile undertaking.)